 As a final note, we might notice that in Matthew 6:30, Christ uses a Greek word for a small, clay vessel used for baking bread, translated as "oven".
 In our ovens, the fire is on the outside, but the bread is on the inside.
 But the ovens Christ describes are different.
 The first is made in the clay vessel and the dough for the bread is attached to its sides.
 Christ says that the "grass" thrown inside, he is describing it being baked, not burned up in a fire.
 So the "grass", that is, the foliage, of "the lilies of the field" (Mat 6:28) becomes the fuel for baking bread.
 This image is similar to the one evoked by the "Parable of the Weeds", where the weeds are bundled to be burnt, while the wheat the makes the bread is gathered into barns (Mat 13:30).
 As the good seeds ("children of the kingdom") and the weeds ("children of worthlessness") were raised in the field ("the world"), they both end up in the pot together, the weeds fueling the fire and the wheat benefiting from it.

 We should also mention a larger context here that relates "burning" to "sin".
-In Jewish law, Jews could atone for their sins by offering an "atoning sacrifice", where a person's good as destroying in a fire to atone for his mistakes.
+In Jewish law, Jews could atone for their sins by offering an "atoning sacrifice", where a person's goods are destroyed in a fire to atone for his mistakes.
 Christ mentions this offering in Mat 5:23, "Therefore if you bring your gift to the altar."
 This "sin offering" was discontinued in Judaism after the loss of the temple, but, for Christ, the accumulations "in the sky" (Mat 6:19 Do not Lay up treasures for yourselves on earth) that are preserved.
 Those accumulations can be worthwhile or worthless leading to reward or the fire.